 G.2.36.
 Prior Authorization.
 During the first year following Contractor’s entry into the IA Health Link marketplace, with the exception of LTSS, residential services and certain services rendered to dual diagnosis populations, which are addressed in Section F.13.28, the Contractor shall honor all existing authorizations for covered Benefits for a minimum of ninety (90) Days, without regard to whether such services are being provided by contract or non-contract Providers, when an Enrolled Member transitions to the Contractor from another source of coverage.
 The Contractor shall honor existing exceptions to policy granted by the Director for the scope and duration designated.
 At all other times, the Contractor shall honor all existing authorizations for a minimum of thirty (30) Days when an Enrolled Member transitions to the Contractor from another source of coverage, without regard to whether services are being provided by contract or non-contract Providers.
 The Contractor shall obtain Agency approval for policies and procedures to identify existing Prior Authorizations at the time of enrollment.
 The Contractor shall implement and adhere to the Agency approved policies and procedures.
 Additionally, when an Enrolled Member transitions to another Program Contractor, the Contractor shall provide the receiving entity with information on any current service authorizations, utilization data and other applicable clinical information such as disease management or Care Coordination notes.

 G.2.37.
 Transition Period-Out of Network Care.
 During the first ninety (90) Days following Contractor’s entry into the IA Health Link marketplace, with the exception of LTSS, residential services and certain services rendered to dual diagnosis populations, which are addressed in Section F.13.28, the Contractor shall allow an Enrolled Member who is receiving covered Benefits from a non-Network Provider at the time of Contractor enrollment to continue accessing that Provider, even if the network has been closed due to the Contractor meeting the network Access requirements.
-The Contractor is permitted to establish single case agreements or otherwise authorize non-network care past the initial ninety (90) Days of the Contract to provide continuity of care for Enrolled Members receiving out-of-network services.
+The Contractor is permitted to establish single case agreements with Providers enrolled with Iowa Medicaid or otherwise authorize non-network care past the initial ninety (90) Days of the Contract to provide continuity of care for Enrolled Members receiving out-of-network services.
 The Contractor shall make commercially reasonable attempts to contract with Providers from whom an Enrolled Member is receiving ongoing care.
 Out-of-Network Providers will be reimbursed a percentage of the network rate unless otherwise agreed upon through a single case agreement.

 G.2.38.
 LTSS Obligations.
 Contractor shall implement mechanisms to comprehensively assess each Medicaid and/or CHIP Enrolled Member (as appropriate) identified as needing LTSS to identify any ongoing special conditions of the Enrolled Member that require a course of treatment or regular care monitoring.
 See: 42 C.F.R. § 438.208(c)(2); 42 C.F.R. § 457.1230(c). {From CMSC G.7.02}.